siznax/blacklivesmatter/power-1998-greene.md

 **44. DISARM AND INFURIATE WITH THE MIRROR EFFECT**

 The mirror reflects reality, but it is also the perfect tool for
-deception: When you mirror your enemies, doing ex¬ actly as they do, they cannot figure out your strategy.
+deception: When you mirror your enemies, doing exactly as they do, they cannot figure out your strategy.
 The Mirror Effect mocks and humiliates them, making them overreact.
 By holding up a mirror to their psyches, you seduce them with the illusion that you share their